floatingman-ltd/verbose-meme/Readme.md

 # verbose-meme

-A collection of F3 script files I used while learning F#.
+A collection of F# script files I used while learning F#.

 ## Sources